 7 purple peonies

 Purple peonies are rare but are well worth searching out to add to your flower garden.
-Some of the most popular purple peony varieties include the Morning Lilac Itoh Peony and the Shimadaijin Tree Peony.
-Read on to learn more about these spectacular cultivars and some other wonderful purple varieties.
+Here are some of the most popular purple cultivars to add to your garden.

 1. Morning Lilac peony